Nutritionist and Dietitian

 The Behavioral Health & Nutrition Division of Health Sciences offers a complete array of educational options for clinical and research-oriented careers in nutrition.

-In addition to an ACEND-accredited bachelor’s degree, the University of Delaware provides a combined master’s of science in nutrition and a dietetic internship.
+In addition to a bachelor’s degree, the University of Delaware provides a combined master’s of science in nutrition and a dietetic internship.
 Students who want to study nutrition at the highest level can pursue doctoral work in nutrition science to earn a PhD.

 - Location: Newark, DE